lucasmendes-dev/Studio_Sol-Challenge/README.md

 ![output12](https://user-images.githubusercontent.com/106750716/214899409-bb4d53c4-5c5f-4b4a-b6d4-86e26d7443d8.png)

-<b>Obs:</b> You can choose only the rules you want, there's no need to choose all of them, but at least 1 rule and the 'password' is mandatory.
+<b>Obs:</b> You can choose the rules you want, there's no need to choose all of them, but at least 1 rule and the 'password' is mandatory.

 Input: